-Suppose you are diving east on Charleston.
+Suppose you are driving east on Charleston.
 A Note is in effect: Note A: R at Main.
-You see Main Street to the right, and you turn down Main for your CM (TT).
-The Supps for that CM say "U, R 1st Opp" (Opp is defined as a place to turn).
-OK?
-Fine, but the Note has not been deleted.
-So, you make your U-turn at a safe and legal place, then you come to the intersection of Main and Charleston.
+You should turn right whenever you see a MAIN sign.
+As you reach Main Street, you turn right for the Note and encounter CM TT-4.
+Supp #4 says "U; R 1st Opp."
+(Opp is a place to turn.)
+So you make your U-turn safely, then return to the intersection of Main and Charleston, ready for Supp 4 part 2.
+But the Note has not been deleted.
 You see the street-naming sign of "Main" again!
-(See the paragraph about Parallel Signs under the section on "Signs.")
-So you execute the Note again by going "R at Main."
-However, you will notice that the second part of the Supp (R 1st Opp) hasn't yet been done.
-This means you can (must!) turn right at Towner Street, the next opportunity to turn right.
-This is where you clean up the hanging Supp and get another CM (BB).
+(See the Parallel Signs section.)
+You have two reasons to turn right (Note and Supp 4 part 2).
+So you should execute the Note again by going "R at (parallel) Main (sign)."
+Part 2 of the Supp (R 1st Opp) is still active and hasn't yet been done.
+Turn right at the next opportunity, Towner Street.
+This is where you "clean up" the hanging Supp and get another CM, BB-4 for more points.

-Hanging Supps are nothing more than parts of a Supplemental Instruction that are unfinished when another instruction of higher precedence can be executed.
-These unfinished parts must eventually be done.
-How's it hanging?
+Hanging Supps are simply parts of a Supplemental Instruction that are unfinished when another instruction of higher precedence-perhaps a Note--can be executed.
+These unfinished parts must eventually be done (or perhaps are cleared by the next CM).
+Other instruction types could also be left hanging.